security-force-monitor/fmtrpt_data/scrapers/fmtrpt_2014_2015/notes_on_2014_2015_fmtrpt.md

 ## Notes

-- report page numbers are alligned with the PDF numbers.
+- report page numbers are aligned with the PDF numbers.
+Remember that in cases where these are misaligned we can pull the page number that is stated in the content, rather than in the PDF metadata, with a few straightforward additions to the script.